What is an E2 Visa?

-- Remember, the point of the E2 Visa program is to have the overseas business buyer be a long-term business owner and contribute to a prosperous American economy.
+- Remember, the point of the E2 Visa program is to have the overseas business buyer become a long-term business owner and contribute to a prosperous American economy.

-Let Expert Business Broker Guide You Through the Purchase or Sale of E2 Visa Businesses
+Expert Business Broker May Guide E2 Visa Businesses Purchase

 The E2 Visa business buyer program has had tremendous growth in recent years.
 It is a critical aspect of the business sale process, and must be considered by both business broker and seller alike.
 Attracting E2 Visa business buyers (and working with local immigration attorneys) is a key factor in maximizing the sales price of businesses.